teehehe/AtlasHeraldPublic/README.md

 # AtlasHeraldPublic
-You need to add your Discord Bot Token and the Channel ID.
+You need to add your Discord Bot Token and the Channel ID to the index.js file

 How to get a discord bot token? https://www.writebots.com/discord-bot-token/